 2. During worship

 It’s essential to really scrutinize the presentation during worship.
-That’s when visitors are most reliant on the presentation.
-Pay close attention to things that might make someone who’s already self conscious uncomfortable.
+That’s when visitors are most focused on the church presentation.
+Pay close attention to things that might make someone who’s already self-conscious uncomfortable.

 - Pay attention to readability: Don’t judge the presentation based on someone with 20/20 vision.
 There are a lot of factors you need to think about when surveying your worship slides: